chef/chef-web-docs/chef_master/source/server_services.rst

 -----------------------------------------------------
 .. tag ctl_chef_server_restart

-The ``restart`` subcommand is used to restart all services enabled on the Chef server or to restart an individual service by specifying the name of that service in the command.
+The ``restart`` subcommand is used to restart all services enabled on the Chef Infra Server or to restart an individual service by specifying the name of that service in the command.

-.. warning:: When running the Chef server in a high availability configuration, restarting all services may trigger failover.
+.. warning:: When running the Chef Infra Server in a high availability configuration, restarting all services may trigger failover.

 This subcommand has the following syntax: